doordeck/doordeck-sdk-java/README.md

  * Initializes the Doordeck SDK.
  *
  * You must call this before using any other SDK methods.
- * It can be called at any point in your app lifecycle, and with any valid context.
+ * It can be called at any point in your app lifecycle.
  *
- * @param context Any valid Android context (application or activity).
  * @param darkMode Optional: Enables dark mode for SDK UI.
 Default is false.
  * @return The initialized Doordeck instance.
  */
 @JvmOverloads
 fun initialize(
-    context: Context,
     darkMode: Boolean = false,
 ): Doordeck
 ```